DeShrike/MicroBLE/README.md

 #### Option 1

-Install MicroBLE.hex on your micro:bit
+Install MicroBLE.hex on your micro:bit.

-You can also try the other .hex file.
+You can also try one of the other .hex files.
 More info about those here:

 - https://www.bluetooth.com/blog/bluetooth-bbc-microbit/
 - https://github.com/lancaster-university/microbit-samples/tree/master/source/examples/bluetooth-services